So, I assume you’ve just finished reading Fall From the Sky.

 Sacrifices were made by me in the passive voice.
 I’m not making any excuses.
 All I can say at this point is that I felt like the story of Rin and Buck and David Reed was worth telling.
-If you thought so too, feel free to participate in the forum thread here.
+If you thought so too, feel free to participate in the forum thread here (which has since become defunct, so try contacting me on Twitter instead).
 I’d love to hear from you, if only to know that someone made it all the way through... and lived.
 Negative feedback is great too.
 I’m happy to spar if that’s what you like.

 I'd also like to say thanks to everyone who helped out.
 Foremost, thanks to Shamus Young for writing the first third of the story, in which so many of the characters were developed and the stage was set for the rest of the narrative.
 My good friend Andy Wilkinson was the first one to read the story, working through the whole thing twice by the time it was done, and contributing immensely to the development of the story.
 My father Ron Spooner also read the whole thing and provided feedback on the first draft.
 I also got extensive feedback (which, sadly, has yet to be incorporated into the manuscript) from Matt and Christina Strawbridge.
 Even my wife Anna allowed me to read to her, and encouraged me along the way.
 Thanks again all!